cilium/cilium/Documentation/installation/cni-chaining-azure-cni.rst

 .. _chaining_azure:

 *********
-Azure CNI
+Azure CNI (Legacy)
 *********

 .. note::

-   For most users, the best way to run Cilium on AKS is either AKS BYO CNI as described in :ref:`k8s_install_quick` or `Azure CNI Powered by Cilium <https://aka.ms/aks/cilium-dataplane>`_.
+   The best way to run cilium on AKS is through :ref:`aks_install` or `Azure CNI Powered by Cilium <https://aka.ms/aks/cilium-dataplane>`_.
-   This guide provides alternative instructions to run Cilium with Azure CNI in a chaining configuration.
+   This guide provides alternative instructions to run Cilium with Azure CNI in a chaining configuration which is the legacy way of running Azure CNI with cilium as Azure IPAM is legacy, more info :ref:`ipam_azure`.

 .. include:: cni-chaining-limitations.rst